 Served as technical reviewer for RI/FS activities at the Umatilla Army Depot Site in Hermiston, Oregon.
 Primary contaminants of concern in soil and groundwater include chlorinated solvents and pesticides, PAHs, nitro aromatic compounds, and the explosives RDX and HMX.

 Served as principal in charge for risk evaluation of proposed incinerator for surplus munitions at the Umatilla Army Depot in Hermiston, Oregon.

 Evaluated transport and fate of PCP at wood treatment sites in Alabama, Minnesota, and Mississippi.

 Researched the historical residential uses of pentachlorophenol as herbicides and termiticides.

-Evaluated sources, transport, and fate of perfluorinated chemicals (PFOS and PFOA) at sites in Minnesota, Illinois, Alabama, and Europe.
+Evaluated sources, transport, and fate of perfluorinated chemicals (PFOS and PFOA) at sites in Minnesota, Illinois, Alabama, Europe, and Australia.

 Managed CERCLA feasibility studies at more than a dozen sites evaluating remedial alternatives for contaminated soil, sediments, and buried waste.

 Evaluated appropriateness of waste management and remediation costs related to insurance coverage disputes at more than 30 sites.